DIDSR/BoneJ_Headless/Doc/install.rst

 Usage
 -----

-First try BoneJ_Module.py to launch individual metrics on a single image:
+First try BoneJ_Module.py located in Examples to launch individual metrics on a single image:

 `BoneJ_Module.py`

+> This example allows a user to load an ROI, after defining voxel size of the image, and the location of Fiji installation.
+Any of the plugins can be chosen and different parameter setttings can be selected for each individual microstructure metric.

 > You might need to use `python3` instead of `python`.